 Where am I then?
 I have discovered that thinking, although it can hold and explore its objects, can never penetrate them, can never have insight.
 And so it never quite attains to “at-sight;” intuition, the direct beholding of what it is about.
 In our best seeing and imagining we have all experienced the felicity of such immediate presence, but my thinking, at least, seems to be forever about absence.
 My guess is that it holds for us all: Intuition is what we long for, thinking is what we can do.
 What follows?
 An answer comes to my inner ear partly as the remembered sound of a passage that was once read to me, partly as the recollected sense of a meaning that I then took to heart.
 Happily I know where to find the text, so I can recite to you literally Socrates’ passionately involved speech:

 The other points I made in behalf of my argument I won’t fully enforce.
 But that, in believing we need to search after whatever one of us doesn’t see, we will be better than if we believe that what we don’t know we can’t discover and needn’t search after -that I will fight for fully and to the end and for all I’m worth, in speech and in action.
 (Meno 87 B-C)

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in the St. John’s College Review in Winter 1984 (Vol. 35, no. 1).
+This essay originally appeared in the St. John’s College Review (Vol. 35, No. 1, 1984).
 It is republished here with permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus does not have email).